DanielDominguezBender/ForensicAnalysis/README.md

 ![image1.2.b.3](image.1.2.b.3.png)

+<h1>[THE REST OF THE QUESTIONS WILL BE MOVED FORM THE PDF FILE I HAVE IN THIS REPOSITORY IN SHORT]</h1>

 <b>c)Name of the owner and list of installed software.</b>
 "Product ID" and "Product Key" associated with the system (0.25 points) Date and time of installation of the operating system (0.25 points)